Eagle Ford drilling rig

 Cost of supply and capital allocation

 Cost of supply is the West Texas Intermediate (WTI) equivalent price that would generate a 10% after-tax return on a point-forward and fully burdened basis.
-In our definition, cost of supply is fully burdened with capital investment, foreign exchange, price-related inflation, G&A and carbon tax (if currently assessed).
+In our definition, cost of supply is fully burdened with capital investment, foreign exchange, price-related inflation, general and administrative expenses, and carbon tax (if currently assessed).
 If no carbon tax exists for the asset, carbon pricing aligned with internal energy scenarios is applied.
-Cost of supply is the primary metric that we use for capital allocation, and it has the advantage of being independent of price forecasts.
-Providing low cost of supply also addresses a key component of a just transition — reliable and affordable energy supply.
+Cost of supply is the primary metric that we use for capital allocation and it has the advantage of being independent of price forecasts.
+Providing low cost of supply also addresses a key component of supporting future energy demand — reliable and affordable energy supply.

-In recent years we have high-graded our portfolio and applied stringent capital allocation criteria that direct investments to resources that will best match transition demand.
-We are equally focused on developing assets that have a low cost of supply and low GHG intensity, as these are most likely to compete in any future energy transition pathway with each asset type contributing to its unique market (e.g., unconventionals, LNG, oil sands).
-Based on our current forecasts, our GHG intensity will improve over time and assets with less than 10 kg CO2e/BOE are projected to represent a larger portion of our portfolio by 2030.
+In recent years we have high-graded our portfolio and applied stringent capital allocation criteria that direct investments to resources that will best match future energy demand.
+We are equally focused on developing assets that have a low cost of supply and low GHG intensity, as these are most likely to compete.
+Based on our current forecasts, assets with less than 10 kg CO2e/BOE are projected to represent a larger portion of our portfolio by 2030.
 In addition, the cost of supply of our portfolio performs competitively against expected commodity prices across a range of future scenarios.

 Carbon price

-We use assumptions of carbon pricing to navigate GHG regulations, drive culture shift, encourage energy efficiency and low-carbon investment, and stress test investments.
-In 2023, the company used a range of estimated future costs of GHG emissions for internal planning purposes, including an estimate of $60 per tonne CO2e as a sensitivity to evaluate certain future projects and opportunities.
+We use assumptions of carbon pricing to navigate GHG regulations, encourage emissions reduction projects and energy efficiency, and stress test investments.
+In 2025, the company used a range of estimated future costs of GHG emissions for internal planning purposes, including an estimate of $60 per tonne CO2e as a sensitivity to evaluate certain future projects and opportunities.
 The base case for project approval economics and planning includes either the forecast of existing carbon pricing regulations or our current probability-weighted energy transition scenario for that jurisdiction, depending on which is higher.
 Where there is no carbon price regulation, we use the current transition scenario for that jurisdiction.
 We also run two sensitivities:

 • With only existing carbon pricing regulations, to reflect near-term cash more accurately.